 For starters, you won’t be able to find these apples in a market.
-Because we’ve grafted and greenhouse-grown this one-of-a-kind variety, you get unique, exotic taste in your own garden.
+Because we’ve grafted this one-of-a-kind variety, you get unique, exotic taste in your own garden.
 Plus, you get consistent results, year over year, since we use proven root stock for best results.

 That means the second-to-none flavor of the Cox’s Orange Apple is just a click away.
 This tree has been famous for its fresh taste for more than 200 years for a reason – get your Cox's Orange Pippin Apple Tree today, before it’s gone!